 At Harleston we plan our school curriculum with the specific intention of promoting learning and personal growth and development for all pupils, underpinned by our school values: hope, love, respect, wisdom, perseverance and faith.
 We want children at Harleston to to flourish, through God's love, to live 'Life in All its Fullness'.

 Our Intention is:

-- To provide a rich and varied curriculum which is rooted in our school vision of Dignity, Community, Hope and Wisdom.
+- To provide a rich and varied curriculum which is rooted in our school values: hope, love, respect, wisdom, perseverance and faith

 - To support all children to reach a high standard of reading, writing and maths skills across the curriculum.